-Most plants grow best in this range, although some type of plant growth can take place anywhere between 3.5 and 10.”
-The soil is of particular significance to hydrangeas as acidity determines color.
+Most plants grow best in this PH range, although some type of plant growth can take place anywhere between 3.5 and 10.”
+The soil is of particular importance to hydrangeas as acidity determines the color.

-If the soil is acidic with a pH of around 4.5 to 5.0, the flowers will be light blue to electric or even peacock blue as is often the case in mountainous conditions.
-However, most garden soils are much less acidic and the flowers pink.
-Want more?
-Find out how to grow hydrangeas from cuttings here.
+If the soil is acidic with a pH level of around 4.5 to 5.0, the flowers will be light blue to electric blue or even peacock blue.
+This is often the case in mountainous conditions.